cdibened/cordova-plugins/README.md

 ###Examples
 cordova-plugins -p ios,android list

 - will list all plugins from `http://plugins.cordova.io` (the -p option has no effect)

-cordova-plugins -p ios,android -u http://plugreg.com list
+cordova-plugins -p ios,android -u http://plugreg.com (or plugreg) list

 - will list all plugins from `http://plugreg.com` that are on the ios and/or android platforms

 cordova-plugins search camera

 - will list all plugins from `http://plugins.cordova.io` that have the term `camera` in the name or description